 You can also drink fluids high in electrolytes like sports drinks, especially if you are someone that engages in intense exercise.
 Be aware, however, that these drinks usually contain a lot of sugar.

 Additionally, electrolyte supplements like Livingood Daily Energyze are specifically designed to correct an electrolyte imbalance and promote better hydration, especially after intense sweating.†

-We want you to get the most out of your workouts and feel refreshed afterwards, which is why this effective supplement includes ingredients such as d-ribose and taurine, to support exercise performance and recovery.† Mix this supplement with water and freeze it in an ice rack to make delicious popsicles, or pair it with a greens supplement for extra nutrients and a full-body detoxification.†
+We want you to get the most out of your workouts and feel refreshed afterward, which is why this effective supplement includes ingredients such as d-ribose and taurine, to support exercise performance and recovery.† Mix this supplement with water and freeze it in an ice rack to make delicious popsicles, or pair it with a greens supplement for extra nutrients and full-body detoxification.†

 Finally, eating a healthy well-balanced diet can help make sure you get enough of each of the electrolytes your body relies on.
-Foods such as spinach,, strawberries, pickles, beans, avocados, potatoes, and oranges are all great sources of electrolytes.
+Foods such as spinach, strawberries, pickles, beans, avocados, potatoes, and oranges are all great sources of electrolytes.
 See the chart below for food sources more specific to each individual electrolyte: